Jennifer Garner And Ben Affleck’s Fluid Relationship, Divorce May Not Happen

 It has been nearly two years since Jennifer Garner and Ben Affleck announced that they were separating and heading to a divorce.
-Since that point, media hysteria ensued and the estranged couple were thrown into being the constant subject of front page news for not only the surprising split but also for a “nanny scandal” that cropped up and allegedly involved Affleck and the couple’s former nanny Christina Ouzounian.
+Since that point, media hysteria ensued, and the estranged couple were thrown into being the constant subject of front page news for not only the surprising split but also for a “nanny scandal” that cropped up and allegedly involved Affleck and the couple’s former nanny Christina Ouzounian.

 The actor denied allegations, however, and Garner finally spoke out regarding the claims, stating in an interview with Vanity Fair months later that the news of a supposed affair had nothing to do with why they had separated, adding that the two had decided to separate months prior.